Germany Travel FAQ

 We’ve had clients wait and then find that a local event (or a concert, game, etc) they didn’t know about made rooms scarce and expensive!
 And, do you really want to spend your sight-seeing or relaxation time in Germany stressing about finding a room for the night – and potentially not having the amenities you’re looking for or paying more than you’d like?

-I say all of this as someone who never booked anything in advance…but I absolutely do now!
-Use our accommodation guides here or the digital planning map in our Germany Travel Planner as a jumping off point.
+I say all of this as someone who never booked anything in advance until a few years ago…but I absolutely do now!
+Use the accommodation guides on our website here or the digital planning map in our Germany Travel Planner to make finding the perfect accommodation easier.

 Cate & Aaron at Neuschwanstein